-The APPI (as amended) does not specifically require a data controller to appoint a data protection or similar officer37.
+Neither the current APPI nor the Amendments specifically require a data controller to appoint a data protection or similar officer^[37].
 However, guidelines issued by the Commission and which apply to all data controllers provide that a data controller "must" take security measures for the handling of personal information; examples of such a security measure in the guidelines include "appointment of a person in charge of the handling of personal information and the definition of the responsibilities of the person".
 The guidelines state that whether "examples" are mandatory depends on the materiality of the damage which may be suffered by data subjects in the event of a data leakage, the size and nature of the business, and the general nature of the data handling (including nature and volume of data handled).
 Data controllers who do not have a data protection or similar officer should therefore evaluate their data protection management to consider whether to appoint one, and take advice where not certain.